liquidctl/liquidctl/README.md

 In most cases you will want to automatically apply your settings when the system boots.
 Generally a simple script or a basic service is enough, and some specifics about this are given in the following sections.

-If you need more control for some really ambitious automation, you can also write a Python program that calls the driver APIs directly.
+For even more flexibility, you can also write a Python program that calls the driver APIs directly.

 ### Set up Linux using systemd

 On systems running Linux and Systemd a service unit can be used to configure liquidctl devices.
-A simple example is provided bellow, which you can edit to match your preferences and save the result to `/etc/system.d/system/liquidcfg.service`.
+A simple example is provided bellow, which you can edit to match your preferences.
+Save it to `/etc/system.d/system/liquidcfg.service`.

 ```
 [Unit]